Skip to Content

 Sure enough, a genetic susceptibility to chronic inflammation has been identified in many conditions.
 Often taking the form of a hyper-sensitivity to inflammation or a failure of the Treg system to suppress it.

-CD14+ macrophages appear to be particularly potent in rheumatoid arthritis.56 Celiacs are hyper-sensitive to Il-15 – one of the key proteins used by wheat to produce inflammation.3 Much higher levels of inflammatory CD14+ macrophages exist in the guts of people with Irritable Bowel Disease (IBD).57 IBD sufferers also appear to be more responsive to IL-23.29 In type II diabetes, the immune cells that destroy the pancreas exist in healthy and afflicted subjects, but Treg cells appear to be less functional in diabetics.1, 2
+CD14+ macrophages appear to be particularly potent in rheumatoid arthritis.56 Celiacs are hyper-sensitive to Il-15—one of the key proteins used by wheat to produce inflammation.3 Much higher levels of inflammatory CD14+ macrophages exist in the guts of people with inflammatory bowel disease (IBD).57 IBD sufferers also appear to be more responsive to IL-23.29 In type 2 diabetes, the immune cells that destroy the pancreas exist in healthy and afflicted subjects, but Treg cells appear to be less functional in diabetics.1, 2

 Still, There Are a Lot of Bullets…

 The need for a “genetic bullet” in order for a disease to materialize has led many to breathe a sigh of relief.
-An example is the recent Washington Post article “For many, gluten isn’t the villain it gets cracked up to be.”
+An example is this 2015 Washington Post article: “For many, gluten isn’t the villain it gets cracked up to be.”

-But the fact is that there are many chronic disease and they are all on the rise.
+But the fact is that there are many chronic diseases and they are all on the rise.
 A lot more guns are actually going off now.

-While the research is still small, several of these conditions including celiac’s disease, diabetes, and IBD are improved when wheat is removed from the diet.13, 14, 71 – 73
+While the research is still small, several of these conditions—including celiac disease, diabetes, and IBD—are improved when wheat is removed from the diet.13, 14, 71 – 73

 References